Have We Mastered Operational Risk Appetite?

 The live poll also gathered views on how participants rated the following: operational risk appetite is linked to strategy; helps in decision making, drives behaviours and is communicated to staff.
 Most agreed that Operational Risk Appetite was in line with and linked to the strategy and was helpful in decision-making.
 Some felt that appetite promoted the right behaviours however attendees were less confident that it was communicated to and understood by staff (scored the lowest).

-This was a lively workshop with lots of discussion and there was a great mix of attendees with a wide range of experience, from financial and non-financial services.
+As always, it was a lively workshop with lots of discussion.
+There was a great mix of attendees with a wide range of experience, from financial and non-financial services.
 The group concluded that Operational Risk Appetite remains a hot topic for debate.
 We thank all our attendees for their engagement and input, making this first workshop a success.